 By Sober Look The yield spread between US treasuries and German government bonds hit a new high last week (see chart).
-Was this divergence in rates simply a response to the ECB action last month (see post) in combination with stronger jobs data in the US or is there more to it?
-Part of the answer has been softer than […]
+Was this divergence in rates simply a response to the ECB action last month (see post) in combination with stronger jobs data in the US or is there more […]

 Author: Sober Look

 Sober Look’s received a number of e-mails regarding the recent post on the possibility that rising CAPEX spending in the US is driving corporations to tap their credit facilities, thus increasing loan growth.
 Most were highly critical of this line of thinking in their comments, using words such as “bogus”, “propaganda”, “head fake”, “delusional”, etc. But let’s just look at 4 key data points.

 We are seeing signs of significant improvements in US labor markets.
 The ADP report today was certainly an indication of recovery from the winter slowdown.
 One area to watch in the ADP report is construction, as construction payrolls have consistently increased each month over the past year.
 With demand for rental units remaining high, this sector could pick up quickly.